 3 Reasons why Bongbong Marcos won the 2022 election, restoring the Marcoses after nearly four decades

 Mainstream media covered the sins of Marcos for almost two generations, with no holds barred.
 Movies, documentaries, and testimonies ensured he was nailed to his coffin.
-He was listed in Guinness World of Record as the “Greatest Robbery of a Government.”
+He was listed in the Guinness World of Record as the “Greatest Robbery of a Government.”

 1. The first evidence rule